BBMRI-ERIC/miabis/00Core/V3/Data-describing-Network.md

 ## Definition

 For MIABIS Core v3 purposes, Network is defined as a group of interconnected biobanks, collections and/or research resources with defined common governance.
 Networks are another layer of organisational unit that can consist of biobanks, collections, research resources or a mixture of all of the above.
 Via Network entity this new level of orgnisational aspects can be described.
-Similar to biobank, networks do not contain samples and data directly, as they are embedded in collections (Eklund et al. Biopres biobank.
-2024 [in press]).
+Similar to biobank, networks do not contain samples and data directly, as they are embedded in collections.

+The Network is first introduced in Core v3 by [Eklund et al. 2024](https://doi.org/10.1089/bio.2023.0074).

 ## Attribute list